 “Physicians can order the test through the electronic medical records as they would any other diagnostic test from our laboratory,” Pinsky said.
 “We expect a turnaround time of about 24 to 48 hours, so doctors will have the results they need to provide appropriate care for their patients.”

-The monkeypox virus is a member of the Orthopox family of viruses.
+The mpox virus is a member of the Orthopox family of viruses.
 Other family members include the viruses that cause smallpox and cowpox.

 Hinting at transmission

-Although the method and degree of spread of the monkeypox outbreak is novel, there are mitigation measures, including a vaccine that may provide up to 85% protection from monkeypox when given prior to exposure.
-In January the European Medicines Agency approved the use of an antiviral medicine developed to treat smallpox, monkeypox and cowpox.
+Although the method and degree of spread of the mpox outbreak is novel, there are mitigation measures, including a vaccine that may provide up to 85% protection from mpox when given prior to exposure.
+In January the European Medicines Agency approved the use of an antiviral medicine developed to treat smallpox, mpox and cowpox.